Obesity and the Feet

 Treating and Preventing Foot Pain

-Our Custom-Made Orthotics for the Prevention and Treatment of Flat (Collapsed) Arches for the Obese Person:
+Custom-Made Orthotics for the Prevention and Treatment of Flat (Collapsed) Arches

 What makes these orthotics unique, is their ability to support the individual components of the arch, not just the "arch" as a whole, and to act as an efficient shock absorber.
 Our custom-made orthotics is constructed of the latest thermoplastic materials.
 These materials not only provide the support that is needed, but they have a "memory."
 This memory allows the orthotic to compress slightly when pressure is applied to it, but when the pressure is released, the orthotic returns to its original height and shape.
 This insures maximum comfort, while guaranteeing that the arch will always be supported at its most efficient height.
 Our custom-made orthotics also help to prevent the further collapse of the arch; they act as shock absorbers and they will help to reduce pain in the arches, the entire foot, leg, knees, hips, and lower back.
 These custom-made orthotics are comfortable, will last for years, and will fit into most flat shoes, and shoes with heel heights of up to 1 1/2 inches.